PiousVenom/PKHeX-Plugin-RandomDates/README.md

 - Create a folder named `plugins` in the same directory as PKHeX.exe.
 - Put the compiled plugins from this project in the `plugins` folder.
 - Start PKHeX.exe.
-- The plugins should be available for use in `Tools > Met/Egg Date Randomizer` drop-down menu.
+- The plugins should be available for use in `Tools > Pokémon Date Randomizer` drop-down menu.

 ## Support Server
 While this plugin doesn't have a Discord server itself, PKHeX has one.
 Feel free to come chat: